When it comes to background checks in Canada, several different varieties are available.

 The CPIC has been in existence since 1972. serving as the central database where Canada’s law enforcement agencies have the ability to gain insights and information on a variety of issues.
 CPIC is the federal enforcement computer system, and thanks to it, law enforcement officers across Canada have access to the same records.

-As such, CPIC has become a nationwide standard when it comes to Canadian background checks.
+As such, CPIC has become a nationwide standard when it comes to Canadian background and criminal record checks.